NCACPA is here to help.

 - The AICPA Benevolent Fund provides assistance to AICPA members undergoing financial hardships.
 If you’d like to support other CPAs in need, you can make a charitable donation to the fund.
 Members in distress can apply for aid here.

-Use this resource to create a volunteer event or sign up for an event that supports hurricane relief in your area.
+Use this resource to create a volunteer event or sign up for an event that supports relief in your area.

 Apply for Assistance